Many car buyers make purchasing decisions based on the technology fitted to their new ride.

 The Connected Car

-The ability to tether a smartphone to a car and use its functions with a car (i.e. Apple CarPlay or Android Auto) is just the start.
+The ability to tether a smartphone to a car for hands-free use (i.e. Apple CarPlay or Android Auto) is just the start.

 Car Seat Technology

 Most of us are now accustomed to electrical seats that allow us to adjust our position with a button or toggle.
 Some vehicles even save our seat positioning preferences.

 And heated and cooled seats are also regular fixtures in modern cars.
 Plus, many luxury cars include massage functions to ease our backs on long journeys.